-Bring your old prescription and over-the-counter medications and mercury thermometers / thermo-
+Bring your old prescription and over-the-counter medications and mercury thermometers / thermostats to the Monday, August 7 event.
+It takes place from

 7:30 am to 10:30 am at OCRRA's Rock Cut Road Drop-Off Site (5808 Rock Cut Road, Jamesville).
 This free event is for household items generated in Onondaga County only.